Apartness, sharp elements, and the Scott topology of domains: Strongly maximal elements

 \section{Strongly maximal elements}

-Smyth~\cite{Smyth2006} explored the notion of a \emph{constructively maximal} element, adapted from Martin-L\"of's \cite{MartinLof1970}.
-In an unpublished manuscript~\cite{Heckmann1998}, Heckmann arrived at an equivalent notion, assuming excluded middle, as noted in \cite[Section~8]{Smyth2006}, and called it \emph{strong maximality}.
+\cite{Smyth2006} explored, in a classical setting, the notion of a \emph{constructively maximal} element, adapted from~\citep{MartinLof1970}.
+In an unpublished manuscript, \cite{Heckmann1998} arrived at an equivalent notion, assuming excluded middle as noted in \cite[Section~8]{Smyth2006}, and called it \emph{strong maximality}.
 Whereas Smyth works directly with abstract bases and rounded ideal completions, we instead work with continuous dcpos.
 We use a simplification of Smyth's definition, but follow Heckmann's terminology.
 We show that every strongly maximal element is sharp, compare strong maximality to maximality highlighting connections to sharpness, and study the subspace of strongly maximal elements.

-\begin{definition} Two points \(x\) and \(y\) of a dcpo \(D\) are \emph{Hausdorff separated} if we have disjoint Scott open neighbourhoods of \(x\) and \(y\) respectively. \end{definition}
+\begin{definition}[Hausdorff separation] Two points \(x\) and \(y\) of a dcpo \(D\) are \emph{Hausdorff separated} if we have disjoint Scott open neighbourhoods of \(x\) and \(y\) respectively. \end{definition}